Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Introduction

-This work aims to develop an efficient, robust, and system-level online charging control policy for a charging station, built upon the Lyapunov optimization framework, that integrates battery thermal management for cold environments and is designed by investigating the coupling between charging and heating.
-Our contributions are summarized as follows: \begin{itemize} \item We develop a queue model for EV battery temperature control, which resembles an energy storage system.
-In this model, the EV battery's heat loss to the environment is analogous to energy storage discharge, while heating the EV battery corresponds to charging the energy storage.
-By relaxing the EV battery state constraints into queue stability constraints, we develop a novel optimization formulation that allows us to approach the coordination of charging and heating via maintaining queue stability. \item Supported by the framework of Lyapunov optimization, we propose a novel online EV charging control policy that incorporates battery thermal management under cold environments, thereby offering a solution to the formulated problem.
-This policy is robust with respect to cold temperature conditions, easy to implement, prediction-free, and independent of uncertainty models. \item We rigorously prove that, under our proposed policy, the feasibility of the EV battery temperature constraints is strictly guaranteed with mild assumptions. \end{itemize}
+Built upon the Lyapunov optimization framework, this work aims to tackle the above challenges by developing an efficient, robust, and system-level online coordinated charging and heating control approach for a charging station.
+Our contributions are summarized as follows: \begin{itemize} \item We remodel both EV battery charging and thermal dynamics by queue models.
+Notably, we propose a queue model for EV battery temperature control, which resembles an energy storage system.
+Unlike the existing queue model for temperature control that are restricted to on-off heating~\cite{zheng2014distributed}, our model extends the temperature control to continuous inputs, allowing for a more fine-grained regulation of temperature.
+Moreover, this model enables temperature regulation through Lyapunov optimization based storage dynamics control, allowing us to integrate temperature control into the Lyapunov optimization framework for conventional EV charging control. \item Supported by the framework of Lyapunov optimization, we systematically achieve the coordination of battery charging and heating.
+To be specific, we design a Lyapunov function to simultaneously characterize the charging and heating dynamics.
+Then, we propose a drift-plus-penalty term for coordinately controlling the charging and heating power allocation while reducing the system cost. \item Unlike the existing coordinated charging and heating scheme \cite{ruan_temperature} that is implemented in an offline setting with future predictive information, we propose a novel online coordinated EV charging and heating control policy under linear programming for cost savings by minimizing the drift-plus-penalty term.
+This policy is robust with respect to cold temperature conditions, easy to implement, prediction-free, and independent of uncertainty models.
+We also prove that under our proposed policy, the feasibility of the EV battery temperature constraints can be guaranteed.
+Numerical results based on real-world data validate the significant advantages of the proposed coordinated charging and heating control framework over existing uncoordinated online methods. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:formulation} introduces the system framework and model the system with mathematical notations.
 In section \ref{sec:online algo}, we construct queue systems and design our online control policy by Lyapunov optimization.
 The numerical simulations are presented in Section \ref{sec:case} to demonstrate the effectiveness of our proposed method.
 Section \ref{sec:conclusion} concludes this paper.